PMI-ACP Certification

 • Error-feedback ratio: is the number of new defects injected when fixing existing defects.
 Several years ago, Jerry Weinberg conducted studies on the error-feedback ratio and found that a 20% difference in the feedback ratio leads to an 88% difference in completion time (bad enough), but the next 10% increase leads to a 112% increase.

-• Earned Value Management EVM - this is standard PMI theory -
+• Earned Value Management EVM - this is the standard PMI theory -

 • PV (Planned Value) = BAC (Budget At Completion) \* Planned Percentage Completed Budget Cost of Work Scheduled